PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+* Added support for "INTERVAL 15 DAY" found in Akismet 2.2.7

 = 1.0.2 =
 * Updated support for plugin zdMultilang 1.2.5
 * Got rid of some remaining hardcoded table prefix